djsteffey/ctf-patriotctf-2023/misc/uhoh/README.md

 ![](images/problem.PNG)

 ## Files
+- provided
-- rockyou.zip - password list file
+    - rockyou.zip
+- created
+    - None

 ## Solution
 We have a password list file, "rockyou.txt" (inside the provided zip file), and we need to find the phone number that was added.